 In this tutorial I’ll be demonstrating how to export a PSD (or Photoshop file) from Adobe Illustrator while preserving layers.
 And if your Illustrator file doesn’t currently have layers then I’ll be showing you how to quickly place each individual object onto its own layer.

 This is something I’ve found to be particularly useful when designing logos.
 Logos are typically designed in vector format using vector software like Illustrator, but sometimes a client will request a layered Photoshop file for their logo.
 This tutorial will show you how to do just that.

 Export A Layered Photoshop File from Illustrator

 The following steps will walk you through the process of exporting a layered PSD with Illustrator.
-If you’d like a more in-depth walk through then I would recommend watching the video tutorial at the top of the page.
+If you’d like a more in-depth walk through then I would recommend watching the video tutorial below.

 The example I’ll be using is the following vector design.
 As you can see I already have it opened in Illustrator.

 Get Master Resale Rights

 All templates sold on the Logos By Nick Store come with master resale rights, meaning you can resell and re-brand them as your own!